orbeon/orbeon-forms-doc/Form-Builder-~-Validation.md

 - *No*: a value is not required and can be empty.
 - *Formula*: an XPath expression to dynamically control whether the control is valid or not.
 [SINCE Orbeon Forms 4.7]

+[SINCE Orbeon Forms 4.9] The Required validation can have a custom alert message.

 ![Options for required validation](images/fb-required-formula.png)

 When the value is required, an asterisk appears next to the control to signify to the user that the value is required.